Mikail7908/Personal-Budget-App/README.md

 # Personal-Budget-App

-To run the frontend, cd into frontend foler, and run the following command: npm run dev
+To run the frontend, cd into frontend folder, and run the following command: npm run dev